Recipe for Winter Spice Tea from Basilur Festival Tea

 1. Brew the perfect base.

-Start by boiling the water (it should reach 100°C).
-Measure 20g of tea and pour it into the container you intend to brew it in.
-Pour boiling water (600ml) over the leaves and leave to brew for exactly 5 minutes – this time is crucial for extracting the perfect balance of flavours.
+Start by boiling water (it should reach 100°C).
+Measure out 20g of tea and put it into the vessel where you intend to brew it.
+Pour boiling water (600 ml) over the leaves and let them steep for exactly 5 minutes – this time is crucial for achieving the perfect balance of flavors.

 2. Prepare the fruit.

-• washing and cutting the apples into thin slices, then cut them into half-moon shapes.
+• washing and thinly slicing the apples, then cutting them into crescent shapes.

-Once the tea has brewed, remove the leaves.
-Then add the apple and orange slices, a cinnamon stick and drizzle with honey to the infusion.
-Mix everything gently to combine the ingredients.
+Once the tea has steeped, remove the leaves.
+Then, add the apple and orange slices, cinnamon stick, and drizzle with honey into the infusion.
+Gently stir everything to combine the ingredients.

 Serve hot!